knneth/nmos-testing/Running_the_IPMX_TR-10-1_Test_Plan.md

 5. **Command Prompt**: Use a regular Windows Command Prompt to run batch files, **do NOT use PowerShell**.

+6. **Debugging**: For example if running IS-04-01s.bat and you get a FAIL for test_08, you should look at the batch file for getting the suite name, here IS-04-01, then get the file name according to the test suite in the `nmostesting\suites` directory, here `nmostesting\suites\IS0401Test.py` and search for a function named `test_08` and look for the error message.
 ---

 *This IPMX testing environment is a work-in-progress.
 Bug reports and suggestions to make it better are welcome.*